Scaling your rental property portfolio requires as much planning as it does money.

 4. Live Frugally

-The income you make off your investment properties should only be reinvested into your business.
+The income you make off of your investment properties should only be reinvested into your business.
 Don't use your new income to improve your lifestyle with new clothes, a car, renovating your own home, etc. You never know when your rental properties may need repair or when you might be hit with a vacancy.
 In general, you should have your savings account unrelated to your business for personal use or emergencies.

 5. Gain Experience